top of page

 We're doing this so:

-• we see a reduction in the extent of connectivity ‘black spots’ in the region.
+We can have equitable connectivity across the region, and see a reduction in the extent of digital ‘black spots’ in the region.

 We will do this by:

-• working with partners to advocate for more resources to address the region’s ‘black spots.
+Identifying digital ‘black spots’ for home, mobile and farm connectivity in the region, while working with partners to advocate for more resources to address them.

-• finding out what digital literacy programs exist in the Burnett region, rather than reinventing the wheel.
+Finding out what digital literacy programs exist in the region and delivering these programs across the region.

-• finding ways to deliver these digital literacy programs across the Burnett region.
+Programs to improve the digital literacy of people across the region.

-• developing a pilot funding program that supports regional farmers to adopt new digitally based Agtech technology and infrastructure.
+Developing a pilot funding program that supports regional farmers to adopt new digitally based Agtech and infrastructure.

 5